 The best way to understand the difference between a CV and a resume is to make a CV of your own.
 Study the examples below to see how the two documents compare, or study our library of CV examples and resume examples to learn more.

 CVs offer a lot of variety and many choices in terms of which sections the job seeker should include.
 Some are required and others are optional.
-What you include will depend on your experience level and the role to which you are applying.
+What you include will depend on your experience level and the role you're applying to.

 Here are 11 sections to consider when learning how to write a CV: